My Go-To Travel Essentials

 Essential Oils | Wellness | Medication

 Wellness on-the-go is SO important to me.
-Oftentimes travelling can wear out your immune system so I’ve found compact ways to bring natural medication with me no matter where I go.
+Oftentimes travelling wears out your immune system so I’ve found compact ways to bring natural medication with me no matter where I go.

-I bring max 3 months of supplements (depending on trip length) from brands I trust and package them in smaller plastic bags + attach the original label to them.
+I bring up to 3 months of supplements (depending on trip length) from brands I trust and package them in smaller plastic bags + attach the original label to them.
 I then place my supplements in this small pill organizer so I only have to open the bags once every few days.
+I use this pill organizer for 2 week trips.
 The supplements I pack for travel are:

 • Advanced B complex – I’m vegetarian.